 MP_01: Save waypoint at the entrance of the house.
-Please remember to switch on the Bluetooth Receiver and pair it with the GPS of your tablet.
+Please remember to switch on the Bluetooth Receiver and pair it with the GPS of your tablet to increase the accuracy.
 Take the GPS coordinates, then switch of the Bluetooth Receiver to save its battery.